About Surrey Biofuel

 Designed to process 115,000 tonnes of organic waste a year, the Surrey Biofuel Facility is the largest of its kind in North America.
 It will help Metro Vancouver achieve its regional waste diversion objectives under the Integrated Solid Waste and Resource Management Plan.

-Surrey Biofuel Facility uses the latest anaerobic digestion technology to convert organic waste into renewable natural gas (RNG) and a sophisticated enclosed tunnel process to produce high-quality compost.
+The Surrey Biofuel Facility uses the latest anaerobic digestion technology to convert organic waste into renewable natural gas (RNG) and a sophisticated enclosed tunnel process to produce high-quality compost.
 It is fully enclosed with a state-of-the-art air treatment system that ensures minimal odour impact on the surrounding community.
-Annually, the facility produces approximately:
+Annually, the facility can produce up to:

 - 120,000 gigajoules of renewable natural gas (RNG)

 - 45,000 tonnes of compost

 That’s enough RNG to power 8,500 cars for a year!

 Each year the facility processes organic waste from more than 150,000 Surrey households, local Industrial, Commercial and Institutional operations, and other municipalities in the region.